-While local and seasonal produce may have lower environmental impacts, global seasonality has helped not only expand global food markets, but perhaps more importantly helped to provide more varied and consistent supply of fruit and vegetables all year round, helping to increase the diversity of your diet and making sure you get a good balance of micronutrients throughout the year, especially for if you live in a country that has limited production seasons.4
+While local and seasonal produce may have lower environmental impacts, global seasonality has helped not only expand global food markets but perhaps more importantly helped to provide a more varied and consistent supply of fruit and vegetables all year round, helping to increase the diversity of your diet and making sure you get a good balance of micronutrients throughout the year, especially for if you live in a country that has limited production seasons.4

 Tips for choosing less greenhouse gas (GHG) intensive fruit and vegetables

 It is not always clear where the fruit or vegetable you pick up in the market comes from.
-You might see a sign with the country of where it was grown but whether it was grown in a greenhouse or transported by truck or train is almost impossible to tell.
+You might see a sign of the country where it was grown but whether it was grown in a greenhouse or transported by truck or train is almost impossible to tell.
 Here are some helpful tips on how you can choose less GHG intensive fruit and vegetables (figure 3)7:

 - Reduce highly perishable and air freighted out of season produce: fragile, highly perishable, and out of season soft fruit (berries, cherries) or exotic fruit (lychees, papayas, passion fruit) and out of season vegetables (asparagus, green beans, peas) are often transported by airplane because they spoil quicker.
 This greatly increases their GHG emissions.